adieuadieu/retinal/README.md

 # Serverless Sharp Image
-[Serverless Framework-based](https://www.github.com/serverless/serverless) Lambda function to resize images based on S3 trigger events with the awesome [Sharp](https://github.com/lovell/sharp) library.
+[Serverless Framework-based](https://www.github.com/serverless/serverless) Lambda function to resize images triggered by S3 events with the awesome [Sharp](https://github.com/lovell/sharp) library.
 It's behaviour can be controlled entirely by configuration.

 [What is it?](https://github.com/adieuadieu/serverless-sharp-image#what-is-it)